Waterfall project management methodology, phases, and guide

 4. Testing phase

-This is the stage in which the development team hands the project over to the quality assurance testing team.
-QA testers search for any bugs or errors that need to be fixed before the project is deployed.
+This is the stage at which the development team hands the project over to quality assurance testers.
+QA testers search for bugs or errors that need to be fixed before deployment.

-Testers should clearly document all of the issues they find when QAing.
-In the event that another developer comes across a similar bug, they can reference previous documentation to help fix the issue.
+Testers should clearly document all issues they find.
+If another developer encounters a similar bug, they can reference previous documentation to help fix it.

 Create a waterfall project management template